Tuesday, December 27, 2022

 Having soon divorced after her first marriage, in March 26th, 1916 in Santa Ana, she marries another salesman, Samuel Kennedy Strickler.
 Only three months later Peggy filed a divorce complaint against her husband whom she alleged called her ‘a nut’ and bought her only two pairs of shoes and one pair of gloves in their three months of married life.
 San Francisco Call, June 10, 1916

 Back in the 1920 Los Angeles census, Beatrice Strickler (Peggy Page), age 28, working as secretary in a bank and, although separated, listed as ‘married,’ soon divorce in 1925.
 In 1927 Beatrice is residing at 291 Lowena Drive, Long Beach and working as a bookkeeper for Lawler and Degnan, attorneys.
 On June 27, 1927 her step-father George Brewster Earley dies three weeks before his sixty-fifth birthday.
-Also about this time Beatrice marries Curtis Cameron Porter, a native of Kansas who came to Long Beach with the Navy’s submarine division during WW1 and retained a life-long love of automobiles.
+Also about this time Beatrice 'marries' Curtis Cameron Porter, a native of Kansas who came to Long Beach with the Navy’s submarine division during WW1 and retained a life-long love of automobiles.
 In 1930, Curtis is selling auto insurance, Beatrice working as a secretary for the law firm and sister Helen a stenographer for an oil company.
 In July 1939 Curtis is convicted in Newport Beach on a drunk driving charge and ordered to serve fifty days in the county jail.

 On September 4, 1939 Beatrice and Helen’s mother Jessie (Matthews) Earley dies at 68.
 Records are unclear whether Jessie remarried after her second husbands passing in those last twelve years of her life.
 In 1940, Beatrice is still working as a secretary in a law office and husband Curtis now a city assessor, both living together in Long Beach.
 The Santa Ana Register of July 8, 1940 accounts that early on that same morning Mrs. Beatrice Porter, age 50, of 379 Bay Shore Ave, Long Beach, was arrested in Laguna Beach when she refused to sign her name when being booked at county jail, police alleged.

 In early 1942 Curtis was now working for Western Pipe and Steel Company before being assigned to the Merchant Marine where he served continuously in various war zones and occupied areas until an illness became serious necessitating his admission to the San Francisco Marine Hospital in October of 1947.
+Curtis C. Porter died March 18, 1948 in the Marine Hospital, San Francisco, where he’d been for over the last five months to combat a serious illness.
+He was buried in Clay Center, Kansas, with his parents, Dr. M. C. and Mrs. Isadora (Risdon) Porter.
+Although a marriage record still hasn't been located at the time of this writing, apparently Beatrice and Curtis had divorced or separated by the early 1940s.

 This continues to be a work in progress.
 Copyright 2022 by Steve Rydzewski.